Updated: December 5, 2024

 The default is to use the name of the MTA processing the message.
 If the string "HOSTNAME" is provided, the name of the host running the filter (as returned by the gethostname(3) function) will be used.

-Set IgnoreAuthenticatedClients false, otherwise authenticated messages will fail DMARC.
+Set IgnoreAuthenticatedClients true, otherwise authenticated messages will fail DMARC.

 Step 3: Perform Service Setup